Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Multiple Iteration Results.md

 ## Overall Findings from Multiple Iterations of Synthetic Data

 Overall, the CTGAN method performed quite poorly at transfering over the correlations between rating and age, as well as multivariate properties used to predict rating across all association levels, sample sizes and missing data percentages.
 It performed quite well at transfering over categorical relationships between features with high cardinality but only when it had a large sample size of at least 50,000 rows.
+There is not much variance in the consistency of the CTGAN method as most of the whiskers of it's boxplots were small.
 The TVAE method performance is unreliable in transfering over categorical relationships between features with high cardinality as the boxplots of the method was quite large.
 However, there is a trade off with it performing very well in terms of transfering over multivariate properties from the simulated dataset over to the synthetic datasets.
 This shows that the TVAE method is decent in terms of data fidelity but leads into issues with the synthetic dataset being too similar to that of the simulated dataset leading to privacy issues.